bibleexchange/courses/_translations/synoptic-gospels/002_matthew/0101_presentation-of-the-king.md

 Matthew sets this record in the solid foundation of history.
 We are not building our faith on a myth.
 This was not done in a corner, but in the broad day, and it is not afraid of the geographers map or the historian's pen.

 Mathayo huweka rekodi hii katika msingi imara wa historia.
-Hatujenga imani yetu juu ya hadithi.
-Hii haikufanyika kona, lakini katika siku pana.
-Haogopi ramani ya geographers au kalamu ya mwanahistoria.
+Hakutujenga imani yetu juu ya hadithi.
+Hii haikufanyika siri, bali katika siku kuu.
+Haogopi ramani ya mwana jiografia au kalamu ya mwanahistoria.

 #### The story of the birth of Jesus

 #### Hadithi ya kuzaliwa kwa Yesu

 In Luke, Jesus' earthly life began in a stable.
 His cradle was a manger.
 His family and associates were humble people.
 He came as a helpless babe.
-It showed how human our Lord was.
+It showed how human our Lord was
 In Matthew Jesus was heralded by an archangel, welcomed by an angel choir, and worshipped by earth's wisest philosophers.
 It shows how divine our Lord was.

 The "Begats" and "Sons of" are for a purpose.